are available 24/7 through your installation Family Advocacy Program.

 At Norfolk International Airport you will find a Navy representative on duty in the airport information booth to assist you.
 The booth is manned from 8:00 am to 12 midnight seven days a week.
 The uniformed military personnel have information about all bases in the Hampton Roads area; transportation, duty office telephone numbers, ombudsman telephone numbers and emergency assistance numbers.

 Arriving with Orders for Commands Other than Ships - During Normal Working Hours

-Unaccompanied -- Report to Personnel Support Detachment (PSD), building 3056 located inside gate 4, behind Boone Clinic.
-Hours are Monday - Friday, 9:00 am - 3:00 pm.
+Unaccompanied -- Report to your tenant command.
 If arriving after 3:00 pm, report to BEQ (building 3601) or BOQ (building 3408).
-Remember, to report to PSD on the next business day.
+Remember, to report to your command on the next business day.
 If your orders are for a ship, report directly to that ship.
 If the ship is deployed, report to Transient Personnel Department.

-All active duty personnel must in-process into Fort Story through Fort Eustis central In-Processing Center.
+All active duty Army personnel must in-process into Fort Story through Fort Eustis central In-Processing Center.